We are often asked – what makes me tax resident in France, what are the circumstances that define the term tax residence in France?

-We always advise anyone with a tax question to get professional assistance but briefly – these are the current (late 2012) rules and points of principal:
+We always advise anyone with a tax question to get professional assistance but briefly – these are the current (2022) rules and points of principal:

 Permanent or indefinite stay in France rule